-Note: If you set a value for option no-answer-overflow on the Annex tab of any Extension object in the Configuration Layer, that value overrides, for that Extension, the value of extn-no-answer-overflow in the Tserver section extn-no-answer-timeout
+Note: If you set a value for option no-answer-overflow on the Annex tab of any Extension object in Configuration Layer, that value overrides, for that extension, the value of extn-no-answer-overflow in the TServer section.

+extn-no-answer-timeout

 Defines the default no-answer timeout (in seconds) that T-Server applies to any device of type Extension.
-When the timeout ends, T-Server executes the actions defined in option extn-no-answer-timeout.
+When the timeout ends, T-Server executes the actions defined in option extn-no-answer-overflow.

 A value of 0 (zero) deactivates no-answer supervision for devices of type Extension.
-See also extension NO_ANSWER_TIMEOUT in section "Using the Extensions Attribute" on page 183 for more information about how this option is used.
+See also extension NO_ANSWER_TIMEOUT.

-Note: When you set a value for option no-answer-overflow on the Annex tab of an Extension object in the Configuration Layer, that value overrides, for that Extension, the value of extn-no-answer-overflow in the TServer section.
+Note: When you set a value for option no-answer-timeout on the Annex tab of an Extension object in Configuration Layer, that value overrides, for that extension, the value of extn-no-answer-timeout in the TServer section.